dev4press/demopress/readme.txt

 * **HTML**: generate HTML content.
 Includes local 'LoremIpsum' and remote 'LorIpsum.net' builders.
 Local builder can build content with basic block editor blocks.
 * **Plain Text**: generate plain text content.
 Includes local 'LoremIpsum' and remote 'LorIpsum.net' builders.
 * **Name**: generate names.
 Includes local 'LoremIpsum', 'Randomizer', and 'RandomNames' builders.
 * **Title**: generate titles.
-Includes local 'LoremIpsum' and 'Randomizer' builders.
+Includes local 'LoremIpsum', 'Randomizer', and 'Listed' builders.
 * **Term**: generate term names.
 Includes local 'LoremIpsum' and 'Randomizer' builders.
 * **Image**: generate or retrieve images.
-Includes local 'Placeholder' and remote 'Pexels.com' and 'Pixabay.com' builders (both require API keys to access).
+Includes local 'Placeholder', and 'LocalStorage'; with remote 'Pexels.com' and 'Pixabay.com' builders (both require API keys to access).

 = Additional Tools =
 The plugin has tools to export and import plugin settings (not data, just settings).
 And, it has a tool to remove all the generated data, with options to choose data by type.
 When removing posts, it can also remove attached images.